Cumulus 28: Production

 The design was built by Albin Marine in Sweden from 1978 to 1985, with 567 examples completed.
 The company also built boats in Taiwan.
-In 2008 the company was sold to Bladen Composites in the United States, but the company seems to now be out of business.
+In 2008 the brand was sold to Bladen Composites in the United States.

 Design

 The Cumulus 28 is a recreational keelboat, built predominantly of fiberglass, with teak wood trim.
-It has a 7/8 fractional sloop rig with aluminum spars, a deck-stepped mast, wire standing rigging and no spreaders.
+It has a 7/8 fractional sloop rig with aluminum spars, a deck-stepped mast with wire standing rigging.
 The hull has a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a fixed fin keel.
 It displaces 7055 lb and carries 2812 lb of ballast.

 The design has a draft of 5.25 ft with the standard keel fitted.
 The boat is fitted with a Japanese Yanmar diesel engine of 12 hp.
 The fuel tank holds 9.24 u.s.gal and the fresh water tank has a capacity of 25 u.s.gal.

 The boat's galley is located on the port side of the cabin at the bottom of the companionway steps.
 On the port side is a stainless steel sink and a three-burner alcohol stove.
 The head has a privacy door and is located forward, just aft of the bow "V"-berth and has a hanging locker.
 Additional sleeping space is provided by the dinette settee, which has a folding table.
 There is also a quarter berth aft on the starboard side, for a total sleeping accommodation for five people.

 Ventilation is provided by an acrylic forward hatch and two ventilators, while the cabin ports are fixed.

 The boat has internally-mounted halyards and includes jiffy reefing.
 The cockpit has two self-tailing genoa winches, with the genoa blocks track-mounted.
 The spinnaker also uses its own tracks and car.
 There is a standard 4:1 boom vang and 4:1 mainsheet.
 There is an anchor well in the bow.